bechtle/mushroomobser-dataset/README.md

 The dataset collected can be downloaded [here](https://www.google.com).

 Additionally json files containing additional information about each image can be downloaded [here](https://www.google.com).
-The json files contain a list of dictionaries, each dictionary contains following information about the image:
+The json files contain a list of dictionaries, each dictionary contains following information about the image, if image[thumbnail]=1 the image belongs to the clean dataset as well:
 ```python
 {'date': '2006-05-21 07:17:22',
  'gbif_info': {'canonicalName': 'Xerocomells dryophils',